bhaskarshankarling/simplatra/README.md

 The `app/views` directory should contain all of the `HTML`/`ERB`-related view files of the application, including templates, partials etc.

-### Controllers/Routes - `app/routes`
+### Controllers - `app/controllers`

-Multiple controllers/routes can be declared in a single file, or multiple files.
-Multiple files is recommended to avoid cluttering.
+Multiple routes can be declared in a single controller file.
+However, you may have multiple controller files with their own routes.

 To generate a new route file, use the following `rake` task: